Being a mom changes you. And your friendships.

 An older friend of mine whose children are now fully grown explained it best when she said, “It was three years before I got to go to the bathroom on my own.
 You don’t realize how much you take for granted till those privileges are gone.
 Imagine bearing down to take a dump while holding another person on your lap and you have some understanding of how completely and utterly all-consuming being a mother is.”

 I have upmost respect for mothers, I can’t begin to imagine what it takes to make the sacrifices they do every day for their kids, or what it must be like to shed your freedom in exchange for fostering another life.
 That takes great selflessness.
-And I’m happy to admit I don’t have the maturity or want that kind of time away from my husband, our sex life and my social life to do it.
+And I’m happy to admit it’s not for me.

 But for that very reason, while I’ve stayed in some vague form of touch with most of my friends who’ve become mothers, I can’t maintain those friendships.
-Not because I’m uncomfortable around children (I am) or because I care for those friends any less (I don’t), but because motherhood changes your life in ways you can’t even begin to imagine until it’s happened.
+Not because I’m uncomfortable around children (although, full confession: I don’t like kids) or because I care for those friends any less (I definitely don’t), but because motherhood changes your life in ways you can’t even begin to imagine until it’s happened.